plone/training/angular.rst

     }
   }

-Creating a custom view for the Talk content-type
+Creating a custom view for the Talk content type
 ------------------------------------------------

-Create the Talk content-type in the backend
+Create the Talk content type in the backend
 *******************************************

 We need to go to our Plone backend, then in :menuselection:`Site Setup --> Dexterity content-types`, we add a new content type named Talk.